jonashackt/ansible-windows-docker-springboot/README.md

 ## Step 5 - Deploy multiple Spring Boot Apps on mixed-OS Docker Windows- & Linux Swarm with Ansible ([step5-deploy-multiple-spring-boot-apps-to-mixed-os-docker-swarm](https://github.com/jonashackt/ansible-windows-docker-springboot/tree/master/step5-deploy-multiple-spring-boot-apps-to-mixed-os-docker-swarm))

 As Microsoft states in the [Swarm docs](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/swarm-mode), Docker Swarm Services can be easily deployed to the Swarm with the `docker service create` command and afterwards scaled with `docker service scale`. __BUT:__ That approach reminds us of those first days with Docker not using Docker Compose.
 So it would be really nice to have something like Compose also for our Swarm deployment.
-And it´s really that simple - [just use Compose for that :)](https://docs.docker.com/compose/swarm/)!
+And it´s really that simple - [just use Compose for that :)](https://docs.docker.com/compose/swarm/):

+> "Docker Compose and Docker Swarm aim to have full integration, meaning you can point a Compose app at a Swarm cluster and have it all just work as if you were using a single Docker host."

 So let´s directly break a architectural rule we build up in the preceding work: Don´t extensively template the docker-compose.yml any more, because this would lead to a rather complex setup process in Ansible.
 And remember: we´ve only did this, because we wanted to be free in our choice of Container orchestration technology - but now we choose Docker Swarm, we can savely forget this approach.

+Back to the concrete docker-compose.yml file.
+Let´s use the [newest 3.3 version](https://docs.docker.com/compose/compose-file/compose-versioning/#version-33) here, so that we can leverage the most out of Swarm´s functionality, which is broadened with each Compose (file) version.